Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Introduction

 \paragraph{Summary of Our Findings} We compute the Krylov complexity for bulk fields at an arbitrary AdS radial position $r$ in a Rindler-AdS$_{d+1}$ geometry.\footnote{As a side calculation, we also compare our results with those of T$\overline{\text{T}}$ deformed CFTs, dual to finite cutoff AdS space in App. \ref{app:figs}.
 The Krylov complexity of non-local primary CFT$_d$ operators shares a noteworthy similar structure to primaries in T$\overline{\text{T}}$-deformed CFTs.} We obtain analytical results for the near-boundary region ($r \rightarrow \infty$), which, as expected, match the corresponding boundary results for a conformal field theory in hyperbolic space.
 Similarly, for the near-horizon region ($r \rightarrow 1$), our results coincide with conformal field theory operators with scaling dimension $\Delta = (d-1)/2$.
 Interestingly, this scaling dimension corresponds to a conformally coupled scalar bulk field in AdS$_{d+1}$ with mass $m^2 = (1-d^2)/4$.
 For intermediate values of the AdS radial coordinate, $1 < r < \infty$, we compute the Krylov complexity numerically.

 One of the main findings in this work is the relation between the growth rate of Krylov complexity of boundary operators and the proper momentum of a bulk particle remains valid in higher dimensions.
-Moreover, a similar relation exists for bulk fields, although it can only be approximately satisfied at for arbitrary finite radial locations.
-This suggests this duality can be extended for non-local operators.
+Moreover, a similar relation exists for bulk fields, although it can only be approximately satisfied at for arbitrary finite radial locations due to breaking of conformal invariance in the corresponding two-point function.
+This suggests this duality can be extended for non-local operators {only approximately.
 However, we highlight that our results indicate the holographic dictionary between the momentum of the probe particle and the the rate of growth of Krylov complexity is not a simple proportionality relation when we consider an arbitrary radial location and locally probe the bulk matter fields.

+Interestingly, although the duality between the growth rate of Krylov complexity and the proper momentum of a bulk particle holds only approximately at finite radial positions in AdS, it becomes exact again near the horizon.
+This behavior may point to an emergent conformal symmetry governing the bulk-to-bulk two-point function in this region.

 \paragraph{Outline} In Sec. \ref{sec:Krylov bulk bulk} we investigate the evolution of Krylov complexity of holographic CFTs from the bulk-to-bulk propagator in Rindler-AdS space for local operators in the bulk, corresponding to non-local observables in the boundary theory.
 In Sec. \ref{sec:proper momentum}, we match the rate of growth of Krylov operator complexity for the bulk propagator with the proper radial momentum of an infalling bulk particle, near the boundary of AdS as well as in the near-horizon region.
 Lastly, in Sec. \ref{sec:dis} we comment further on the connection of our results and recent discussions on the relation between Krylov complexity in CFTs and holographic complexity.
 Additionally, we provide a summary of our results and point out directions for future developments, including the switchback effect in Krylov complexity and holographic complexity.
 We provide several appendices with technical details.
 In particular, we discuss the similarities between our results with finite cutoff AdS space dual to T$\overline{\text{T}}$-deformed CFTs in App. \ref{app:figs}.